Members of the NAFTA:

 North American Free Trade Agreement

-The NAFTA is a trade agreement of currently 3 countries in North America and in Central America.
+The NAFTA is a trade agreement that currently consists of three countries in North America and Central America.

-All member states comprise a total area of 21.78 million km² and about 496.42 million people.
-This is 14.4% of the habitable area around the world and 6.4% of the world population.
-With an economic output of 23,672.37 trillion US dollars annually, they represent around 27.93 percent of the global economy.
-The value of all exported goods of these 3 countries was 3,179.62 billion US dollars per year at last count.
+All member states comprise a total area of 21.78 million km² and about 496.84 million people.
+This is 14.4 percent of the habitable area around the world and 6.3 percent of the world population.
+With an economic output of 26.576 trillion US dollars annually, they represent around 27.53 percent of the global economy.
+The value of all exported goods from these three countries was 3.801 trillion US dollars per year at last count.

-Dependent territoriesSome of the above-mentioned Member States have other external territories dependent on them.
+Dependent territoriesSome of the above-mentioned member states have other external territories dependent on them.
 These are not independent states, but they do have some economic and political autonomy.
-The treaties concluded by the NAFTA apply to them at least in part.
+The NAFTA treaties apply to them at least in part.
 These countries are not listed as official member states.

 |Northern Marianas||Micronesia||Territory of the United States|

 |Puerto Rico||Caribbean||Unincorporated territory of the US|